Devapala of Bengal: Military campaigns

-Conquest of Pragjyotisha and Utkala
+Conquest of Pragjyotisha (Assam) and Utkala (Odisha)

 Devapala launched military campaigns under his cousin and general Jayapala, who was the son of Dharmapala's younger brother Vakpala.
 According to Bhagalpur copper-plate, the expedition resulted in the invasion of Pragjyotisha (present-day Assam) where the king of Mlechchha dynasty submitted without a fight and accepted the suzerainty of Devapala.
-According to the Bādal Pillar inscription, Utkala (present-day Odisha) was exerminated and its ruler fled from his capital.
+According to the Bādal Pillar Inscription of Narayanapala, Utkala (present-day Odisha) was exerminated and its ruler fled from his capital.

-Conquests in South India
+Campaigns in South India

 "Dravida" is generally believed to be a reference to the Rashtrakutas (led by Amoghavarsha), but RC Majumdar believes that it may refer to the Pandyan king Sri Mara Sri Vallabha.
 However, there is no definitive record of any expedition of Devapala to the extreme south.
-In any case, his victory in the south could only have been a temporary one, and his dominion lay mainly in the north.
+In any case, his victory in South India could only have been a temporary one, and his dominion lay mainly in the north.

-Conflict with the Tibetans
+Conflict against Tibetan Empire

-Devapāla is said to have reached the Kambhoja country (Tibet) in his military campaign.
+Devapāla is said to have reached and subjected the Kambhoja country (Tibet) in his military campaign.
 As a result, Devapāla came into conflict with the Tibetan Empire.
-There is nothing impossible as the Tibetan sources claim that their kings Khri-srong-lda-btsan and his son Mu-teg-btsan-po subdued India and forced Dharmapāla to submit.
-Therefore, Devapāla must have also clashed with and defeated the Tibetan kings.
+This is very much possible as the Tibetan sources claim that their kings Khri-srong-lda-btsan and his son Mu-teg-btsan-po lost against Dharmapāla and they were forced to submit.
+Therefore, Devapāla must have clashed with and defeated the Tibetan kings.